SBirchall818/li-test/README.md

 - Have more code coverage
 - More defensive programming around user inputs
 - More resiliancy to change in the CSV file format - maybe a pre-flight check on each file to see if the data is still in the correct format.
+- Check the file at the path is present before attempting to open stream

 Automating fetching the zip
 ---